-The subpanel is a smaller 120 Volt breaker box containing the breakers for the circuits which the inverter is wired to power.
+Subpanel: The subpanel is a smaller 120 Volt breaker box containing the breakers for the circuits which the inverter is wired to power.

 It is typically located near the main breaker box unless the coach is equipped with an Energy Management System (EMS).
 In this case, the subpanel is often located within the EMS panel.

 The subpanel is installed to limit the AC power use to specific circuits when the electricity is supplied by the inverter.
 Some inverters may be used to power a specific circuit.
 In this case, a subpanel is not used.

-AUTOMATIC GENERATOR START (AGS)

-On coaches equipped with AGS, the generator will start and provide 120 Volt power if the incoming shore power voltage is not present and startup parameters are met.
+Automatic Generator Start (AGS): On coaches equipped with AGS, the generator will start and provide 120 Volt power if the incoming shore power voltage is not present and startup parameters are met.
+The AGS may be controlled via the KIB or SilverLeaf system.